 Neurological Surgeon Salary

-Neurological Surgeons in the United States can expect to earn a very comfortable salary, with average salaries (in the ballpark of $302K) surpassing six figures annually.
-Career duration is the biggest factor affecting pay for this group, followed by geography.
+Neurological Surgeons in the United States can look forward to a sizeable six-figure salary — around $298K per year on average.
+Residence and career length each impact pay for this group, with the former having the largest influence.
 This field is filled with high levels of job satisfaction; most Neurological Surgeons are happy with their jobs.
-Men make up the vast majority of Neurological Surgeons (85 percent) who took the survey.
-Most report receiving medical coverage from their employers and the greater part collect dental insurance.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.
+Men make up the vast majority of Neurological Surgeons (86 percent) who took the survey.
+Medical benefits are awarded to a large number, and more than half earn dental coverage.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Neurological Surgeon